Ownership of land in Tanzania

 The latter two documents are official documents required under the Land Act (2002).

 Following completion of the purchase of land, the purchaser will be provided with Land Registry certification of the Transfer of a Lease of a Right of Occupancy relating to the plot.
 This provides a secure title to the land, though the purchaser is obliged to respect the covenants of the Agreement for Sale, which represents an on-going agreement between Kilimanjaro Golf and Wildlife Estate and the purchaser.
-The cost of the lease and legal fees are included in the price of the plot.
+The cost of the lease and legal fees are not included in the price of the plot.

 To help guide you through these important matters, please refer to this legal opinion document.